Salmon restoration project helps strengthen sockeye population in the Yakima Basin

 Ecology with Yakama Nation Chairman Gerald Lewis.
 Left to right: Melissa Downes (Office of the Columbia River), David Bowen (Central Region Office), Chairman Lewis, Tom Tebb (Office of the Columbia River).

 Planning for the Cle Elum fish passage began in 2010, with construction under way by 2015.
-This effort took years of close collaboration between the Yakama Nation, the U.S. Bureau of Reclamation, the Washington Department of Fish and Wildlife, and Ecology.
+This effort took years of close collaboration among the Yakama Nation, the U.S. Bureau of Reclamation, the Washington Department of Fish and Wildlife, and Ecology.

-This progress is also possible thanks to sustained investments from the state legislature and Congress, totaling $750 million since 2013.
-Over the years, that funding has supported successful water storage, fish passage, habitat, conservation, and irrigation efficiency projects, which all contribute to the Integrated Plan’s proven track record as a national leader in water supply work.
+This progress is also possible thanks to sustained investments from the state Legislature and Congress, totaling $750 million since 2013.
+Over the years, that funding has supported successful water storage, fish passage, habitat, conservation, and irrigation efficiency projects – which all contribute to the Integrated Plan’s proven track record as a national leader in water supply work.

 Celebrating progress